Guild: Organization

 The medieval guild was established by charters or letters patent or similar authority by the city or the ruler and normally held a monopoly on trade in its craft within the city in which it operated: handicraft workers were forbidden by law to run any business if they were not members of a guild, and only masters were allowed to be members of a guild.
 Before these privileges were legislated, these groups of handicraft workers were simply called 'handicraft associations'.

 The town authorities might be represented in the guild meetings and thus had a means of controlling the handicraft activities.
 This was important since towns very often depended on a good reputation for export of a narrow range of products, on which not only the guild's, but the town's, reputation depended.
 Controls on the association of physical locations to well-known exported products, e.g. wine from the Champagne and Bordeaux regions of France, tin-glazed earthenwares from certain cities in Holland, lace from Chantilly, etc., helped to establish a town's place in global commerce — this led to modern trademarks.

 In many German and Italian cities, the more powerful guilds often had considerable political influence, and sometimes attempted to control the city authorities.
 In the 14th century, this led to numerous bloody uprisings, during which the guilds dissolved town councils and detained patricians in an attempt to increase their influence.
 In fourteenth-century north-east Germany, people of Wendish, i.e. Slavic, origin were not allowed to join some guilds.
 According to Wilhelm Raabe, "down into the eighteenth century no German guild accepted a Wend."

+In the Russian Empire merchant guilds were very important.
+There was already a move towards consolidation in the 16th century with the gosti integrated into the Muscovite hierarchy as heads of large corporations with obligations owed to the tsar and privileges extracted from him and with regional and local trade operating outside the capital conducted by the gostinnaya sotnya (lit. guests' hundred) and the sukonnaya sotnya (mercer's hundred) respectively.
+From Peter the Great at the beginning of the 18th century until the Decree on the Abolition of Estates, these divisions were formally organized into three guilds registered with the state for a fee and enjoining privileges to trade in certain areas and goods and in 1775 capital requirements for each rank.